jj-zhu/jj-zhu.github.io/index.md

 To get in touch, click the icon at the bottom of the page.

-### Open positions
-- Postdoc position in the intersection of data-driven dynamics modeling, PDE and numerical analysis, and medical applications.
-If interested, please email me for inquiry.
-- Master thesis: if you are a master's student at a Berlin university and interested in generative models and dynamical systems, e.g., diffusion models, neural ODE, please feel free to reach out.
-- PhD position: there is no opening at this moment.
-But please feel free to get in touch if you are looking and expect to start in 2024.

 ### News and updates
-- New preprint available: [Zhu and Mielke, Approximation, Kernelization, and Entropy-Dissipation of Gradient Flows: from Wasserstein to Fisher-Rao](https://jj-zhu.github.io/file/ZhuMielke24AppKerEntFR.pdf).
+- New preprint available: [Approximation, Kernelization, and Entropy-Dissipation of Gradient Flows: from Wasserstein to Fisher-Rao](https://jj-zhu.github.io/file/ZhuMielke24AppKerEntFR.pdf).
 Joint work with Alexander Mielke.
 - Our paper "Analysis of Kernel Mirror Prox for Measure Optimization" has been accepted for publication at AISTATS 2024.
 Joint work with Pavel Dvurechensky.
 - I am organizing a [Workshop on Optimal Transport from Theory to Applications – Interfacing Dynamical Systems, Optimization, and Machine Learning](https://sites.google.com/view/ ot-berlin-2024) (OT-DOM) in Berlin, Germany.
 March 11th - 15th, 2024.
 More information coming soon.